ashlopez/calc/02-week/chrome_extension/README.md

 - *Hint:* Add a single line of code to the loadSite() function.
 Use chrome.tabs.update, with the 'url' parameter.

-**3. Generalize the click handlers for the feature buttons.**
+**3. Add click handlers to all of the buttons by using a CSS selector and for loop.**

 - *Hint:* Use the #color-list code as a reference to loop through the feature buttons.
+First, write a CSS selector which selects the buttons.
+Use it with document.querySelectorAll.
+Next, use a for loop to iterate through the buttons, adding an onclick handler to each.
 Use the provided first button's onclick code as a model to call the appropriate click handler for each button.

 **4. Add a highlight button that highlights the text in all paragraph tags.**